PranuPranav97/Makkajai-sales-tax/README.md

   print the Quantity, Name, Final Price.
   Add the product tax to total tax and product amount to the total amount.
 - Print sales tax and total amount

+## How to run?

+Install dotnet and dotnet sdk. cd to project directory.
+Run ./run.sh
+Input the products as specified in the document.